-If you want to manage a single cluster using Cluster Manager (Java Console), a version is available for download from http://go.symantec.com/vcsm_download.
+If you want to manage a single cluster using Cluster Manager (Java Console), a version is available for download from https://www4.symantec.com/Vrt/offer?a id=89446.
 You cannot manage the new features of this release using the Java Console.
 Veritas Cluster Server Management Console is deprecated.